Pylons/pyramid/docs/narr/views.rst

 HTTP Exceptions
 ~~~~~~~~~~~~~~~

-All exception classes documented in the :mod:`pyramid.httpexceptions` module
+All classes documented in the :mod:`pyramid.response` module as inheriting
+from the :class:`pryamid.response.Response` object implement the
-implement the :term:`Response` interface; an instance of any of these classes
+:term:`Response` interface; an instance of any of these classes can be
-can be returned or raised from within a view.
-The instance will be used as
+returned or raised from within a view.
+The instance will be used as as the
-as the view's response.
+view's response.

-For example, the :class:`pyramid.httpexceptions.HTTPUnauthorized` exception
+For example, the :class:`pyramid.response.HTTPUnauthorized` exception
 can be raised.
 This will cause a response to be generated with a ``401
 Unauthorized`` status:

 .. code-block:: python
    :linenos:

-   from pyramid.httpexceptions import HTTPUnauthorized
+   from pyramid.response import HTTPUnauthorized

    def aview(request):
        raise HTTPUnauthorized()

 A shortcut for importing and raising an HTTP exception is the
-:func:`pyramid.httpexceptions.abort` function.
+:func:`pyramid.response.abort` function.
 This function accepts an HTTP
 status code and raises the corresponding HTTP exception.
 For example, to
 raise HTTPUnauthorized, instead of the above, you could do:

 .. code-block:: python
    :linenos:

-   from pyramid.httpexceptions import abort
+   from pyramid.response import abort

    def aview(request):
        abort(401)